cosmos/cosmos/WHITEPAPER.md

 ### Becoming a Validator After Genesis Day

-Atom holders who are not already validators can become one by signing and submitting a `BondTx` transaction.
+Atom holders who are not already can become validators by signing and submitting a `BondTx` transaction.
 The amount of atoms provided as collateral must be nonzero.
 Anyone can become a validator at any time, except when the size of the current validator set is greater than the maximum number of